Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Existence and uniqueness of GBNE

-In the case that $\psi(x,y,t)$ and $\phi(x,y,t)$ are (uniformly) Lipschitz continuous reduced from H{\"o}lder continuous, i.e., $q_\psi,q_1,q_2=1$, the parameters in Theorem~\ref{thm:stability_for_para_problem} can be simplified with $q_1,q=1$.
+In the case that $\psi(x,y,t)$ and $\phi(x,y,t)$ are (uniformly) Lipschitz continuous reduced from H{\"o}lder continuous {:} $q_\psi,q_1,q_2=1$, the parameters in Theorem~\ref{thm:stability_for_para_problem} can be simplified with $q_\psi,q_1,q=1$.
 By Theorem \ref{thm:stability_for_para_problem} (ii), we can derive the equicontinuity results (\ref{eqn:equicontinuity}).
-Now we are ready to establish the equicontinuity of the optimal response functions of players in GBNE problem and furthermore the existence of the GBNE.
+We are now ready to establish the equicontinuity of the optimal response functions of players in {the} GBNE model and {also} the existence of the GBNE.